Covid-19: Information in other languages

 - Wash your hands frequently with soap and water.

 - Avoid travelling within Sweden unless necessary.

 If you have questions about the coronavirus and Covid-19, that are not related to symptoms, please call the national information line 113 13.

-The Swedish government recommends distance education for upper secondary schools, vocational training, and municipal adult education.
+The Swedish government recommends distance education for vocational training, and municipal adult education.
 No regular education will take place in the school facilities.
-However, upper secondary schools will stay be open to students who want to use equipment or in other ways need educational support from teachers.

 Each school or educational institution will decide how to organise and carry out the distance learning based on their respective prerequisites.